FOREX-Dollar nudges lower as U.S. debt ceiling deal dents safe-haven appeal

 By Dhara Ranasinghe

-LONDON, May 29 (Reuters) - The dollar nudged lower on Monday, pulling back from six-month peaks against the yen as a U.S. debt ceiling deal lifted risk appetite across world markets and dented the greenback's safe-haven appeal.
+LONDON, May 29 (Reuters) - The dollar nudged down on Monday, pulling back from six-month peaks against the yen as a U.S. debt ceiling deal lifted risk appetite in world markets and dented the greenback's safe-haven appeal.

 U.S. President Joe Biden on Sunday finalised a budget agreement with House Speaker Kevin McCarthy to suspend the $31.4 trillion debt ceiling until Jan.
 1, 2025, and said the deal was ready to move to Congress for a vote.

-Having briefly touched a six-month high of 140.91 yen JPY=EBS during Asia trade, the dollar drifted lower and was last down 0.25% at 140.25 yen.
+Having briefly touched a six-month high of 140.91 yen JPY=EBS during Asia trade, the dollar drifted lower and was last down almost a third of a percent at 140.17 yen.

-The pull-back in the safe-haven dollar came as world stocks rallied on the positive news from Washington, although trade was generally subdued with parts of Europe, including Britain, on holiday.
-Monday was also a holiday in the United States.
+The pull-back in the safe-haven dollar came as world stocks .MIWD00000PUS rallied on the positive news from Washington, although trade was generally subdued with parts of Europe, including Britain, on holiday along with the United States.

 "An initial risk-on reaction is likely as the cloud of U.S. default has retreated," said Charu Chanana, a market strategist at Saxo Markets in Singapore.